nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The `ENDDATE` and `ENDTIME` provided cannot be a past date and time.
 * When editing tags/categories, the existing tags/categories of the event will be removed. <br>
   (i.e. adding of tags/categories is not cumulative)
+* When editing tags and categories, the order given in the input and the order as shown in the UI can be different. <br>
+  For example, in input `edit_event 1 t/tag1 t/tag2`, `t/tag1` is before `t/tag2`, but `tag2` may appear in the UI before `tag1`.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:** <br>